Morrism1/Transax/README.md

 4. To install all of the project's gems, run the following:
 `bundle install`

+5. To install Javascript dependencies, you need to run the following:
+`yarn install --check-files`

-5. To set up the project's databases, run the following:
+6. To set up the project's databases, run the following:
 `rails db:setup ; rails db:create ; rails db:migrate`

 **Congratulations!** Transax is now ready to roll!